-If a member agency fulfills its Purchase Order Commitment prior to the end of the Purchase Order Term, (e.g. purchased ten times 60 percent of the Initial Base Period Demand) then the member agency has met its obligation under the Purchase Order.
+If a member agency fulfills its Purchase Order Commitment prior to the end of the Purchase Order Term, then the member agency has met its obligation under the Purchase Order.
 The member agency may continue to purchase up to 90 percent of its cumulative Base Period Demand over the Term at the Tier 1 Supply Rate for the duration of the Purchase Order Term.